 Benefits of Service

 Pacific Horticulture encompasses a large, welcoming and inclusive community of passionate garden loving people from many sectors.
 Benefits of service include access to invigorating conversations with some of the great and innovative thinkers in horticulture today.
-You will be on the pulse of trending and cutting-edge practices and thought on climate solutions through the healing powers of plants.
-Your contributions at this moment of great energy and growth will yield professional recognition, credibility, and positive exposure.
-Can you see yourself thriving as part of a collaborative team of leaders at a moment of accelerated growth?
+Your contributions will yield professional recognition, credibility, and positive exposure.
+Can you see yourself thriving as part of a collaborative team?

 The Pacific Horticulture Board of Directors have a personal commitment to the organizational mission, values, and diversity statement, while sharing a deep and enduring connection to the field of horticulture, environmental science, or aligned fields.
 Experience in any of the following are a bonus: digital media/digital business, marketing and communications, development skills in systematic, sustainable, long-term fundraising, corporate relationship experience and connections.